Southern Arterial Route: Cancellation of Stage 3

+As there were three possible termination points for the M5 under consideration, the RTA decided that these variations restricted the accuracy of forecasts and conclusions in the Traffic Study.
+The RTA deemed the EIS process for Stage 3 should be delayed until greater clarification was available.

+The Inner Voice article outlines the state of the EIS documents at the time - at that point the EIS Working Party had received Traffic, Air Quality and Heritage Reports, a Noise Quality Study had been completed, the Social Impact Study was to be concluded and the Landscaping Study was put on hold.
+The "chief conclusion" of the Citizens' Advocate, Hall Greenland, was "If people count, Stage 3 of the Southern Arterial will not be built (and) Stage 2 will be undone or significantly modified".

 In Spring 1993, the same publication published an article titled "A Solution in Search of a Problem?".
-It states the conclusion of the draft Social Impact Assessment of the Southern Arterial Stage 3 route (released in November 1993) was that "Stage 3 seems to be a solution in search of a problem".
+It states the conclusion of the draft Social Impact Assessment of the Southern Arterial Stage 3 route was that "Stage 3 seems to be a solution in search of a problem".
 The article states the report found the costs outweighed the benefits and discerned a fundamental disagreement between residents and traffic planners when it came to impact evaluation, and the consultants were asked to draw the Social Impact Study to a close when the future of Stage 3 became uncertain.

 The summary of the report "discusses the need for action if Stage Three does not eventuate due to: a serious traffic problem from congestion at Henderson Road where the one-way pair from Stage 2 switches back to two 2-way roads; a continuing traffic problem for Wyndham Street residents (due mainly to trucks and congestion), or; a continuing traffic problem for the shopping centre (due to speed down the one-way stretch)".
 One of the three recommendations of the residents workshop which concluded the study was that Botany Road should be reverted to being two-way through the shopping centre.

-The City of Sydney hold planning documents for Stage 3, including the plan, EIS, heritage study, air quality assessment.
+A heritage study and an air quality assessment and draft noise assessment were completed in August 1993.
+(Note: The City of Sydney hold planning documents for Stage 3, including the plan, EIS, heritage study, air quality assessment.)
+An RTA letter on August 20 1993 outlined the "overall Noise Assessment Study awaits better traffic forecasts".